browniebroke/deezer-python/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. The pull request should include tests for feature or bug fixes.
 2. If the pull request adds functionality, the docs should be updated.
 3. The pull request should work for Python 2.7, 3.3, 3.4, 3.5 and for PyPy.
-Check
-   `Travis`_ and make sure that the tests pass for all supported Python versions.
+   Check `Travis`_ as well as `Appveyor`_ and make sure that the tests pass for all supported Python versions.
+4. If your change is worthwhile a mention in the changelog, update the Unreleased section of HISTORY.rst

 Create a New Release
 --------------------